keku32/rtl_433/README.md

 rtl_433
 =======

+I forked this from merbanan/rtl_433 to add MQTT support.
+To add MQTT publishing you need to use the mqtt switch with the -F option.

+For example: mqtt_433 -F mqtt:192.168.1.1:1893 will attempt to connect to the broker on IP 192.168.1.1 and port 1893.

+See documentation or run rtl_433 -h for the correct syntax.

 rtl_433 turns your Realtek RTL2832 based DVB dongle into a 433.92MHz generic data receiver

 How to add support for unsupported sensors